Lucrumae/Fresh-Tomato-Theme/README.md

 What if I'm using a mobile phone?
 Tap the bottom right corner of the screen on the web and the button will appear.

+>Still no sound?
+That means bgmp4.gif in the theme you selected has no sound.

 ---

 ## 🎬 How to Add a Custom MP4 Background